Particle Thermal Inertia Delays the Onset of Convection in Particulate Rayleigh-B\'enard System: Results and discussion

 As the particle density approaches that of the carrier ($\beta \to 1$), the system becomes increasingly stable, i.e. $Ra_c$ rises sharply, and the dominant disturbances become smaller, i.e. $k_c$ increases.
 The limit $\beta \to 1$ is singular in the present model: maintaining a constant inlet particulate flux would require a particle concentration exceeding the dilute limit, leading to nonphysical or divergent solutions.
 This likely explains why the two numerical methods no longer yield consistent results near $\beta \sim 1$, marked as the gray-shaded region in both figures.
 Only data points for which consistent results were obtained across all methods are shown.

 In the light-particle regime ($\beta > 1$), distinct trends emerge.
 As $\beta$ increases beyond unity, the three curves separate, showing that the influence of the specific heat capacity ratio $\epsilon$ becomes significant.
 Consistent with previous results, larger $\epsilon$ values, i.e. stronger particle heat capacity relative to the fluid—lead to higher critical Rayleigh and wavenumbers, indicating increased stability and smaller dominant structures, respectively.
 When $\beta$ is sufficiently large, however, all curves shift downward.
 For instance, when $\epsilon = 0.1$, $Ra_c$ falls below the single-phase Rayleigh–Bénard threshold.
 Varying $\beta$ therefore modifies both mechanical and thermal coupling effects.
 This dual influence can be seen directly in Equation~(\ref{eq:temp-particle}), where the limit $\beta \to 3$ is equivalent to $\epsilon \to 0$.

-For $\beta = 3$, conventionally referred to as the ``bubble'' case, the thermal coupling vanishes.
+In this limit, the particles instantaneously adjust their temperature to that of the surrounding fluid.
+The resulting dimensional equation governing the fluid temperature is

+This result indicates that bubbles ($\beta = 3$) and particles with vanishing specific heat capacity ($\epsilon = 0$) modify the thermal properties of the fluid solely through an excluded-volume effect.
+In particular, the effective thermal diffusivity of the fluid is enhanced by a factor $1/(1 - \alpha)$.
+In the present study, this correction is negligible, since the mean particle concentration is $O(10^{-3})$.